Best MCP Servers for AI Agents in 2026

 // - Recall: search_entities({ query: "Ethan" })Google Drive MCP Server

 MCP server that connects agents to Google Drive for reading, searching, and managing files across a user's Drive.
-Agents can search for documents by name or content, read file contents, and navigate folder structures — useful for agents that need access to organizational documents stored in Google Workspace.
+Agents can search documents by name or content, read file contents, and navigate folder structures.
+The original Anthropic reference server was archived in May 2025 (it had an OAuth token-refresh bug); Google now offers an official Drive MCP server through the Drive API, and several maintained community forks exist.
+Useful for agents that need access to organizational documents stored in Google Workspace.

 Strengths